Q: What is a merchant account?

 Q: What is a payment gateway?

 A: When you accept payment from a client, credit card details need to be sent through the network to the acquiring bank, Visa/MasterCard and issuing bank to check if the cardholder has enough money to pay for the transaction.
-In a traditional brick and mortar retail shop this happens through a POS terminal (Point Of Sale), a small machine that collects card data and sends it to the acquiring bank and Visa/MasterCard.
-However in an e-commerce (online based) sale, this process happens through a payment gateway.
+In a traditional brick and mortar retail shop this happens through a POS terminal (Point Of Sale), a small machine that collects card data and sends it to the processor's or acquiring bank's gateway and then onwards to Visa/MasterCard.
+In an e-commerce (online based) sale, this process happens via website which sends the transaction data to a payment gateway after the cardholder submits the checkout form.

 Q: Difference between direct and aggregated accounts